worldview

 We seek to minister in the power of the Spirit in our services and wherever we go.

-• Making disciples and the Kingdom of God
+• Making Disciples and the Call for Education Reformation in the Kingdom of God

-Jesus was sent to the earth by the Father.
-Paul was sent on missions by the Holy Spirit.
-Jesus is sending us into the world to make disciples of Jesus Christ -- to form men and women who live by the power source of the cross, who encounter the living God and hearing His voice in the Scriptures, who obey everything Jesus commands, and who are sent into every domain of culture with power over the demonic realm and with authority to establish the Kingdom of God.
+Although the nations don’t believe that Jesus Christ is their King, nevertheless Christ is exercising His authority and calling the nations into accountability (Psalm 2).
+As the Son of Man, the Head of the nations, Christ is raising up what He calls “sons of the Kingdom” (Matthew 13:38) and sowing them into different spheres of culture in the world (Matthew 13:37) to bring about Kingdom transformation.
+Just as Paul was sent on missions by the Holy Spirit, Jesus is sending sons into the world to make disciples of Jesus Christ -- to form men and women who live by the power source of the cross, who encounter the living God and hearing His voice in the Scriptures, who obey everything Jesus commands, and who are sent into every domain of culture with power over the demonic realm and with authority to establish the Kingdom of God.